In addition to the general process described in Set Up a Development Machine

 For troubleshooting and development, you will probably want to install a version of SQL Developer

 , the Oracle client application.
-There is a version of the client that works for the Mac, so it is probably easiest to download and install on your Mac.
+There is a version of the client that works on OSX, so it is probably easiest to download and install on your OSX machine.
 It may also be useful to install a version on the VM.
 If installing on the VM, Java is required unless you get the version of SQL Developer that also bundles Java.